-A good number of phrases will be duplicated between your research tools.
-We want to merge these so the Google and Wordtracker numbers are on the same row for each keyword.
+Between the two lists, a good number of phrases may be duplicated.
+In the example above, we have two separate search volume numbers for snowmobile jackets, snowmobile coats, and others.
+We want to merge these two sets of data so the Google and Wordtracker numbers are on the same row for each keyword.

 Eliminating Negative and Junk Words

-First, scan your list looking for any negative words you want to eliminate.
-Then add those words to column A in the negative word tab at the bottom.
+First, scan your list looking for any recurring words you want to eliminate.
+Then add those words to column A in the negative word tab.

 If you accidentally added a negative word that does not belong, no worries.
 Just remove it and re-click “Check Negatives” to correct.